jsnmui/blogapi/README.md

 * router.put('/:id') - Update a blog by sending the blog id as the parameter.
 User needs to be registered and have a valid token.
 * router.delete('/:id') - Delete a blog by sending the blog id as the parameter.
 User needs to be registered and have a valid token.
 * router.put('/like/:id') - Allows a registered user to like a blog post and increase the like counter for a post.
 Each user can like a post only once.
 Takes the blog id as the parameter.
 A user can like a post by sending the id.
 A user can remove the same like by sending the id again.
+* router.get('/like/:id') - Allows a registered user to find all blog posts liked by another user.
+Takes a user id as a paramter.

 ### Schemas
 #### userSchema